- Itineraries & road trip ideas

 Ios is an island whose reputation precedes it.
 You might have heard about its renown as a summer party island in the Cyclades, whether on the beach or in the bars that line the cobblestone streets of Hora.
 The music is turned up and revellers from across the world enjoy themselves long into the night.
 But what about the other face of Ios?

 Well, when the day dawns you’ll find traditional Cycladic homes, cafes and children playing in the town squares, alongside stairways coated with whitewash, stylish boutiques and restaurants offering local and international cuisine.
 And all the while, the beautiful Church of Panagia Gremiotissa that sits above the main town of Ios watches calmly over everything.

 Unlimited summer fun!
 The party guests are young and cool and come from all over the world – Australia, Italy, Austria, America, England, Ireland, Sweden...
 Holidays in Ios are all about feeling timeless and carefree in the Aegean.

 The revelry on this iconic beach in Ios begins early.
 So it’s worth arriving early at Milopotas.
 A beach with emerald-coloured water, beach bars, fine sand, water sports, cafes...!
 Sound good to you?

-Make your way to Panagia Gremiotissa Church, next to the Venetian castle, to see Hora from another perspective.
-Cube-shaped homes form an amphitheatre and churches emerge from the slopes in this town is built upon the site of an ancient city.
+Making your way up to Panagia Gremiotissa Church, next to the Venetian castle, you see the Hora of Ios from another perspective.
+Cube-shaped homes form an amphitheatre and churches emerge from the slopes of this town built upon the site of an ancient city.